gomes-lab/H-CLMP/README.md

    California Institure of Technology, Pasadena, CA, USA

-This is a Pytorch implementation of the HCLMP model proposed in the above paper.
+This is a Pytorch implementation of the HCLMP model proposed in our paper.

 ### Dataset, trained models, and results